 The Missouri Department of Revenue maintains several Tax Assistance Centers that provide regional access for taxpayers seeking tax information and assistance.

-Under Missouri's nonresident entertainer tax law, state venues are required to withhold 2 percent of the gross compensation (if more than $300) paid to nonresident entertainers who perform in the state.
-If the venue does not withhold the 2 percent of gross compensation, the professional entertainer is responsible for registering as a transient employer.
+Under Missouri's nonresident entertainer tax law, state venues are required to withhold 2% of the gross compensation (if more than $300) paid to nonresident entertainers who perform in the state.
+If the venue does not withhold the 2% of gross compensation, the professional entertainer is responsible for registering as a transient employer.

-For the 2014 tax year, 75 percent of military pension income is exempt from Missouri state tax.
-The exemption will increase 15 percent annually until Jan.
-1, 2016, when all military pension income will be free from Missouri state tax.
-Pension Exemption is claimed on Form MO-1040, MO-A, Part 3, Section D.
+For the 2015 tax year, 90% of military pension income is exempt from Missouri income tax.
+This tax deduction will increase annually until Jan.
+1, 2016, when all military pension income will be tax-free.
+The military pension is calculated on Form MO-A, Part 3, Section D.